dxphilo/tweety-rs/README.md

 [![Docs.rs](https://docs.rs/tweety-rs/badge.svg)](https://docs.rs/tweety-rs)
 [![License](https://img.shields.io/crates/l/tweety-rs.svg)](https://github.com/dxphilo/tweety-rs/blob/main/LICENSE)

-**Tweety-rs** is a Rust crate for interacting with the Twitter API.
+**tweety-rs** is a Rust crate for interacting with the Twitter API.
 It provides a convenient interface for performing actions such as posting tweets, managing followers, sending direct messages, and more.

 ## Features